Vickers F.B.12: Development and design

 At the start of the First World War, Vickers entered into a partnership with the Hart Engine Company to develop a 150 hp (110 kW) nine-cylinder radial engine designed by Hart.
 This engine was planned to power a number of new designs by Vickers, the first of which was a small single-engine pusher biplane fighter, the F.B.12.

 The F.B.12 shared the obsolescent pusher layout of the D.H.2 and F.E.8, although the raised nacelle vastly improved the rear view from the cockpit.
 The wings were of wood and fabric construction, with rounded tips.
 The circular nacelle was framed in steel tubing, with the engine directly behind the cockpit, driving a wooden propeller.
 The tail was at the end of a structure of steel booms.
 A .303 in (7.7 mm) machine gun was placed inside the front of the nacelle, with only the barrel protruding.

 The first FB.12 flew in June 1916, powered by an 80 hp (60 kW) Le Rhône rotary engine as the Hart was not yet available.
 With this engine, it proved to be underpowered and was re-fitted with a 100 hp (75 kW) Gnome Monosoupape engine.
 It was then rebuilt with increased wing span and area, becoming the F.B.12A.
-In December 1916 it was sent to France for operational testing, where it was deemed as good as the D.H.2 and F.E.8, a rather back-handed recommendation as both these types were by now well outclassed by the latest German fighters, the Albatros D.Is.
+In December 1916 it was sent to France for operational testing, where it was deemed as good as the D.H.2 and F.E.8, a rather back-handed recommendation as both these types were by now well outclassed by the latest German fighters, the Albatros D.Is and D.IIs.